 Take advantage of higher levels of integration

 As autonomous vehicle, electric vehicle, and connected-car trends continue moving forward, architectural design challenges, as well as overall system costs, must be addressed for these exciting technologies to enter into more vehicles across an OEM's fleet.
-The all-new DRA829V gateway and vehicle compute SoC integrates all the key blocks to help address system cost and enable you to get your next-generation designs into more vehicles.
+DRA82x gateway and vehicle compute SoCs integrate all the key blocks to help address system cost and enable you to get your next-generation designs into more vehicles.

 Typical architecture for vehicles today